NGX123/tos/README.md

 	* Add support for ACPICA

 ### Other
+	* Rework Interrupts - make a c code for interacting with interrupts(e.g. a function to set that when particular interrupt occures it should call the supplied function pointer), and the implementation of the interrupts will be seperate for arch and will be located in it's folder and then just linked with the kernel interrupts code.
+Architecture specific code will have all the variables for function pointers, it's own copy of the function to bind a function pointer to interrupt, the interrupts implementation - each interrupt being a function that will call a corresponding function pointer if it was set by user.
+Kernel wide interrupt code will contain functions for user to bind interrupt to specific function pointer, check if the interrupt exists, permissions for binding to it...
 	* Device manager - initialises all the drivers based on devices found
 	* Memory allocator
 	* Terminal